 How to Design a Better-Looking T-Shirt Quilt

-It’s easy to see why so many t-shirt quilters go with this grid design.
+It’s easy to see why so many t-shirt quilters go with a basic grid design.
 It helps unify a group of images that don’t necessarily have a lot in common.
 In the square grid pattern, all the t-shirts are cut into identical squares that typically measure 12” to 14” ( 30cm to 36 cm).The squares are usually joined together with sashing strips.
 Sometimes people add cornerstones to the sashing, which looks a bit more sophisticated.
 But it’s still the same old grid.

 Here’s a somewhat more complex grid layout.
 This one makes it easier to combine small images and photos with larger t-shirts.
 The subdivided grid has a bit more style than the basic grid, but it’s still pretty plain.

 How can you take the next step and make your quilt more interesting to work on, and more interesting to look at once it’s done?
 Here are a number of approaches to try.